 This is a great first-day-of-school activity that doubles as both an icebreaker and a math review of last year’s skills.
 Students create a poster of math equations representing different aspects of who they are, and then they can get to know each other by solving the problems.
 Bonus: You’ll have instant wall art for Back-to-School Night! – From Fourth Grade Fun in Florida

-4. Reinforce prime numbers with a fun card came.
+4. Reinforce prime numbers with a fun card game.

 5. Play Behavior Bingo.